rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/pipelines/example/_index.md

 Pipelines can be configured either through the UI or using a yaml file in the repository, i.e. `.rancher-pipeline.yml` or `.rancher-pipeline.yaml`.

 In the [pipeline configuration docs](), we provide examples of each available feature within pipelines.
-Here is a full example for those who want to jump rigt in.
+Here is a full example for those who want to jump right in.

 ```yaml
 # example